r-broderick/Playstation_game_recs/README.md

 # Playstation_game_recs
 Code for building a recommender system using Playstation trophies

 The files psn_profiles_list_k.txt, for k = 1, 2, 3, are lists of Playstation Network users and games that they have trophies for.
-Each line has the format
+Each tab-separated line has the format

 user  game  trophy_rank